-Our 2010 Clean Air Plan was adopted by the APCD Board on January 20, 2011.
-Our 2010 Clean Air Plan is the three-year update required by the state to show how we plan to meet the state eight-hour ozone standard.
-The 2010 Clean Air Plan includes a climate protection chapter, with an inventory of carbon dioxide (CO2) emissions in the county.
-CO2 is the most prevalent greenhouse gas, and the one for which the District has the most accurate data.
-This chapter is informational, and not regulatory.
+Our 2013 Clean Air Plan was adopted by the District Board on March 19, 2015.
+Our 2013 Clean Air Plan is the three-year update required by the state to show how we plan to meet the state eight-hour ozone standard.

 What’s in a Clean Air Plan